Chapter Summary

 Revelation 16:7And I heard the altar saying, “Yes, Lord God the Almighty, true and just are your judgments!”

-This verse confirms that God's actions are not random or cruel, but are the right and true response to the evil in the world.Revelation 16:15“Behold, I am coming like a thief!
+This verse states that God's judgments are true and just, reflecting His holy nature, not arbitrary or cruel.Revelation 16:15“Behold, I am coming like a thief!
 Blessed is the one who stays awake, keeping his garments on, that he may not go about naked and be seen exposed!”

-In the middle of a chapter about judgment, Jesus gives a personal warning to stay ready and faithful, like someone waiting for a guest who could arrive at any moment.Revelation 16:17The seventh angel poured out his bowl into the air, and a loud voice came out of the temple, from the throne, saying, "It is done!"
+In the middle of the chaos, Jesus offers a personal reminder to stay spiritually prepared and faithful.Revelation 16:17The seventh angel poured out his bowl into the air, and a loud voice came out of the temple, from the throne, saying, "It is done!"

 Historical & Cultural Context